BAE Systems is building a new class of five 90m offshore patrol vessels (OPVs) for the second batch of the British Royal Navy’s River-class ships.

-The vessel will be equipped with BAE Systems' CMS-1 combat system to provide planning, tactical picture compilation, situational awareness, decision-making, and control of weapons from its intuitive consoles in littoral operations.
+The vessel is be equipped with BAE Systems’ CMS-1 combat system to provide planning, tactical picture compilation, situational awareness, decision-making, and control of weapons from its intuitive consoles in littoral operations.
 The combat system also assists Nato and other coalition missions.

-Sensors and communications onboard the OPV
+OPV Sensors and communications

 90m OPV propulsion and performance